xljiulang/CYarp/README.md

 Cookie：<if have Set-Cookie>
 ```

-If the server passes the verification {tunnelId}, it will respond with a `101` status code.
-If the verification fails, it will respond with a `401` status code.
-In addition, the response may also carry the Set-Cookie response header.
+If the server verifies `{tunnelId}` it will respond with a `101` status code; if verification fails, it will respond with a `401` status code.
+The response may also include a Set-Cookie header.
 ```
 HTTP/1.1 101 Switching Protocols
 Connection: Upgrade
 Set-Cookie: <load balancer cookie>
 ```

-At this time, the creation of the HttpTunnel over `tcp` has been completed, and then the server will send an `HTTP/1.1` request to the client and receive the client's `HTTP/1.1` response in the subsequent Stream.
+At this point, the HttpTunnel over TCP has been created.
+The server will send an `HTTP/1.1` request to the client and receive the client's `HTTP/1.1` response over the same stream.

 > by HTTP/2

-Client send the following request
+Client sends the following request
 ```
 :authority = {host}
 :method = CONNECT